sugarlabs/maze-activity/README.md

 ## 🧪 How to run this activity (for WSL users)

 If you're using WSL (Windows Subsystem for Linux) on Windows, follow the steps below to run the Maze activity inside Ubuntu.

-## 🧪 How to run this activity (for WSL users)

-If you're using WSL (Windows Subsystem for Linux) on Windows, follow the steps below to run the Maze activity inside Ubuntu.

 ---